 Fourty flocks from areas where paratuberculosis is registered in goat herds were randomly selected for sampling.
-Faecal samples were collected from the ten oldest sheep.
+Faecal samples from the ten oldest sheep were collected.

-Lamas and alpacas
+Llamas and alpacas

 Llama and alpaca were introduced as new species to Norway in 1997-98.
-A few animals have been imported over the last years.
-Faecal samples from five animals over four years of age are collected in each herd each year.
+Some animals are imported every year, many of which originate in countries where paratuberculosis is endemic.
+Faecal samples from five animals older than four years of age are collected in each herd each year.
 In addition, organ samples are collected at slaughter and from animals that die when older than four years.